cpuadvisor/AWS-Security/README.md

 ## Included vulnerabilities
 ### [Arbitrary File Write via Archive Extraction](https://app.snyk.io/vuln/SNYK-JAVA-ORGND4J-72550)
-An exploit is using a vulnerability called [ZipSlip](https://snyk.io/research/zip-slip-vulnerability) - a critical vulnerability discovered by Snyk, which typically results in remote command execution.
+An exploit is using a vulnerability called [ZipSlip](https://snyk.io/research/zip-slip-vulnerability) - a critical123 vulnerability discovered by Snyk, which typically results in remote command execution.
 As part of the exploit, a special zip archive is crafted (attached as `malicious_file.zip`).
 When this file is extracted by a vulnerable function, it will create a file called `good.txt` in the folder `unzipped`, but it will also create a file called `evil.txt` in the `/tmp/` folder.